paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-two.md

 upstream directly or must be compiled/modified, and then whether multiple variants for different OS/architecture combinations are needed.

-The new process for managing dependencies will also use the `buildpack.toml` as a source of truth for the latest versions we support, instead of using a separate `known-versions.json` file.
-Metadata will be generated and added to the `buildpack.toml` all in one workflow, rather than being pushed to an intermediary `metadata.json` file and being added in a separate workflow.
+The new process for managing dependencies features the `buildpack.toml` as the "source of truth" for the latest versions we support and related metadata, instead of using a separate `known-versions.json` file.
+As mentioned in the Proposal section, if the location where metadata and versions are stored changes, the outlined steps can be applied for keeping the new location up to date as well.
+Metadata will be generated and added to this location (the `buildpack.toml`) all in one workflow, rather than being pushed to an intermediary `metadata.json` file and being added in a separate workflow.
 The overall process will be closer to what someone would do if they were updating the dependencies themselves, rather than with automation.